anytizer/hosted-content-importer.wp/hosted-content-importer/readme.txt

 == Changelog ==

-Please view the original development at: https://goo.gl/89KgSC for details, further plans and todos.
+Please view the original development at: https://goo.gl/89KgSC for details, further plans, and todos.

+= 2.0.0 =
+* WP Admin > Pages > Pages with [third] Tags as menu option.
+* Implemented caches to store them locally.
+* Relocated assets.

 = 1.0.0 =
-* Do not cache contents in cURL.
+* Forced not to cache in cURL.
-* Cases explained for developers: when to use which content source.
+* Use cases explained for developers: when to use which content source processor.
 * Initial release.

 == Upgrade Notice ==

-When this plugin is disabled, your blogs will show your [third] shortcode as it is, which may reveal your associated parameters.
+When this plugin is disabled, your blogs will show your `[third]` shortcode as it is, which may reveal your associated parameters.